unjs/rc9/README.md

 ### Why RC9?

-Be the first one to guess 🐇 <!-- Hint: do research about rc files history -->
+Be the first one to guess 🐇 <!-- Hint: do research about rc files history --> <!-- Is it "run commands" and 9 because there is 9 functions available in this repo? -->

 ## License